Skip to Content

 Room Overview

 The Venetian advertises all of its rooms as suites, but they’re not all technically suites.
-Most of them are just exceptionally large rectangular rooms with a dedicated sleeping area and a living space.
+Most are exceptionally large rectangular rooms with a dedicated sleeping area and a living space.

 The rooms are pretty huge, though, which is handy if you’re traveling with friends and want the 5-star experience without the 5-star price.
 There are one-bedroom suites, too, which are higher in price, and the view you get also impacts your room’s cost.